Updated on June 29, 2021

 For the time being, conferences, meetings and assemblies are to be held as video conferences if possible or, if necessary, in separated small groups and have to be carried out while adhering to the hygiene protocol and infection control regulations.

-Until June 6th, 2021, field trips that take multiple days are not allowed.
+Field trips that take multiple days are possible under the conditions published in the KMS from May 20, 2021.
 One-day trips have been approved if they are absolutely necessary.
 All official regulations have to be adhered to, e. g. when visiting museums or theaters.

 Every person on the bus must wear a mask except children under 6.

 The toilets/bathrooms should only be used by one person at a time.
 If it cannot be avoided, masks must be worn and/or social distance must be kept.

 Lockers may only be used by Secondary School students before school, during break, beginning/end of lunch, and after school while adhering to the respective Safety and Hygienic Guidelines.

 The kitchen has its own hygiene protocol, which can be viewed there.